 3. They do some leg work.
 They actually look at writing blogs.

-This should be a wake-up call for authors who don’t think they need an author website or a blog.
+This should be a wake-up call for authors who think they don’t need an author website or a blog.

 YOU DO!